An adaptive hierarchical ensemble Kalman filter with reduced basis models: Adaptive hierarchical ensemble Kalman filter with reduced basis models

 In this section, we discuss the extension from the two-level to the multi-level scenario for both the multi-level and the multi-fidelity algorithms.
 The analytical aspects of this operation for the analysis step have been extensively discussed in \cite{hoel2016} and \cite{popov21}, to which we refer.
 Consequently, our emphasis is specifically on the prediction step of the two algorithms.

 Let $\ell \in \{0,...,L\}$, $L \in \mathbb{N}^+$ represent a series of accuracy levels associated with both the inflated spaces $\mathcal{V}_\varepsilon^{k, \ell} \subseteq \mathcal{V}$ and the deflated spaces $\mathcal{W}_\varepsilon^{k, \ell} \subseteq \mathcal{V}$.
 These follow a nested inclusion relationship, $\mathcal{V}_\varepsilon^{k,0} \subseteq ... \subseteq \mathcal{V}_\varepsilon^{k,L-1} \subseteq\mathcal{V}$, and $\mathcal{W}_\varepsilon^{k,0} \subseteq ... \subseteq \mathcal{W}_\varepsilon^{k,L-1} \subseteq \mathcal{V}_\varepsilon^{k,L-1}$, with $\mathcal{V}_\varepsilon^{k,L}=\mathcal{W}_\varepsilon^{k,L}=\mathcal{V}$, for all $k \in \{0, ..., N_T \}$.
-This hierarchy of spaces corresponds to a sequence of models $\Psi_\varepsilon^{k,\ell}(\,\cdot\,,t_{k+1}-t_k) : \mathcal{V}^{k,\ell} \rightarrow \mathcal{V}^{k,\ell}$ and of paired ensembles $(E_{k \vert k}^{P,0}, E_{k \vert k}^{C,0} \equiv \emptyset)$, $(E_{k \vert k}^{P,\ell}, E_{k \vert k}^{C,\ell})$, defined as follows
+This hierarchy of spaces corresponds to a sequence of models $\firstreview{\Psi_\varepsilon^{k,\ell}(\,\cdot\,, t_k, t_{k+1})} : \mathcal{V}^{k,\ell} \rightarrow \mathcal{V}^{k,\ell}$ and of paired ensembles $(E_{k\vert k}^{P,0}, E_{k\vert k}^{C,0} \equiv \emptyset)$, $(E_{k\vert k}^{P,\ell}, E_{k\vert k}^{C,\ell})$, defined as follows

 Here $M_\ell$ denotes the size of the ensembles at the $\ell$th accuracy level, for any $\ell \in \{0,...,L\}$.
-The principal ensemble at the $0$th level coincides with the ancillary ensemble of the two-level case.
+The principal ensemble at the $0$th level coincides with the ancillary ensemble of the two-level case. \firstreview{The size of each ensemble should be determined considering the error and costs of the surrogate models.
+Ideas on how to manage this operation and maximize the efficiency of multi-level and multi-fidelity Monte Carlo methods can be found in \cite{jakeman2020, oljava2018, peherstorfer2016, schaden2020}.}

 Similarly to the two-level case, the ensemble forecast in this multi-level scenario yields discrete solution sets $\mathcal{E}_k^{P,\ell}$ and $\mathcal{E}_k^{C,\ell}$ for all $\ell \in \{0,...,L\}$, with $\mathcal{E}_k^{C,0}=\emptyset$.
 These sets contain the intermediate states required for the model integration over the time window $\mathcal{I}_k$.
 They can be used for the model inflation and deflation, i.e., to construct the inflated spaces